 Reinforcement learning is a very powerful learning method, but it has several challenges.
 If these challenges can be overcome, reinforcement learning will be utilized in even broader fields.
 Below, we detail the current challenges and their prospects.

-• High Cost of Learning
+• High Learning Costs

 •Time-consuming trial and error

-•Challenges of Application in the Real World
+•Difficulty of Applying to the Real World

 •Safety and Ethical Issues